By FutureLaw Desk

-The position reports to the Chief of Party.
-The position is Dhaka-based with frequent travel within Bangladesh.
+The position reports to the Chief of Party and is part of a five-person Legal Team.
+The position is Dhaka-based with periodic travel to other Districts in Bangladesh.
 Responsibilities include, but are not limited to:

-- Assist in the design, implementation, monitoring, and reporting of activities to strengthen the delivery of legal aid and judicial services.
+- Assist in the design, implementation, monitoring, and reporting of activities in Dhaka and in pilot Districts.

-- Assist in the planning of training, workshops, meetings, and other activities under Objectives 1 (Training and Evaluation) and 3 (Public Awareness and Outreach) of the Program.
+- Assist in the planning of training, workshops, meetings, and other activities, including scheduling meetings, inviting participants, and preparing materials.

-- Work with relevant counterparts, committees, and working groups to implement program activities in accordance with the work plan, implementation schedule, and performance monitoring plan.
+- Work with relevant counterparts, committees, and working groups to implement program activities in accordance with the work plan, implementation schedule, and Monitoring & Evaluation plan.

 - Provide verbal and written English/Bangla translation, as needed.